-How to change colors in knitting step-by-step
+How to change colours in knitting step-by-step

-Pick up the short length, taking it under the long length and place it on needle
+Pick up the short length, taking it under the long length and place it on needle.

-Holding the shorter length down, knit the next stitch, catching the short end a second time
+Holding the shorter length down, knit the next stitch, catching the short end a second time.

-Repeat, weaving the end over 8 stitches until it is secure
+Repeat, weaving the end over 8 stitches until it is secure.